 Japanese police and public prosecutors, to the extent possible, conduct criminal investigations without resorting to compulsive measures such as arrest, searches, and seizures.
 Even for serious offences, they gather as much information as possible on a voluntary basis and carefully evaluate whether an arrest is necessary or if the investigation should continue without arresting the suspect.
-In 2009, 69.7% of suspects of non-traffic offences were investigated and processed without arrest.
+In 2012, 67.3 percent of suspects of non-traffic offences were investigated and processed without arrest.